HackBio-Genomics-One-B/Genomics-One-B/README.md

 Before proceeding with the analysis, we need to find out how good the data actually is.
 For this will use FastQC.

 ### Hands-on: Assess quality of data
-1. Run FastQC Tool: toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1 on each of the four FASTQ datasets with the following parameters: param-files
+1. Run [FastQC Tool:](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) on each of the four FASTQ datasets with the following parameters: param-files
       - “Short read data from your current history”: all 4 FASTQ datasets selected with Multiple datasets